xcp-ng/uefistored/README.md

-# VM Secure Boot
+# uefistored

 This project aims to support UEFI Secure Boot in guest VMs on XCP-ng.

 ## Overview

-varstored-ng is a service that runs in dom0 userspace for servicing port IO RPC requests from the OVMF XenVariable module, thus providing a protected UEFI Variables Service implementation.
+uefistored is a service that runs in dom0 userspace for servicing port IO RPC requests from the OVMF XenVariable module, thus providing a protected UEFI Variables Service implementation.

-varstored-ng (the executable is simply `varstored`) is started by the XAPI stack upon running a VM.
-One running varstored-ng process exists per HVM domain start via XAPI.
+uefistored (the executable is simply `uefistored`) is started by the XAPI stack upon running a VM.
+One running uefistored process exists per HVM domain start via XAPI.

-varstored-ng uses Xen's libxen to register itself as a device emulator for the HVM domU that XAPI has started.
-XenVariable, found in OVMF, knows how to communicate with varstored-ng using the device emulation protocol.
-See [OVMF and varstored-ng] for more details.
+uefistored uses Xen's libxen to register itself as a device emulator for the HVM domU that XAPI has started.
+XenVariable, found in OVMF, knows how to communicate with uefistored using the device emulation protocol.
+See [OVMF and uefistored] for more details.

+## Executable

+XAPI looks for an executable called varstored, so uefistored must be linked to or renamed to varstored.
+This is a requirement of XAPI.

 ## Deployment in Test